 - False ecology: the truth about electric motorbikes and the environment

 The big issue with battery swapping has always been the cost of the infrastructure.
 If there are to be enough batteries in circulation, this would require enormous investment by a manufacturer.

 If every company used a different battery type, it would be both expensive and wasteful.
-However, if a battery in a docking station fits multiple bikes, it becomes more viable.
+However, if a battery in a docking station fits multiple bikes, scooters, mopeds and other small machines, it becomes more viable.

 "Considering customer convenience, standardisation of swappable batteries and wide adoption of battery systems is vital, which is why the four member manufacturers agreed to form the Consortium," says Noriaki Abe, Managing Officer of Honda’s motorcycle operations.